Download the PHP package awcodes/mason without Composer

 Infolist Entry

-In your Filament infolist you should use the MasonEntry component.
-The Mason component accepts a name prop which should be the name of the field in your model.
+In your Filament infolists you should use the MasonEntry component.
+The MasonEntry component accepts a name prop which should be the name of the field in your model, and requires an array of 'bricks' available to the entry.

 Creating Bricks

-To help you get started there is a make:mason-brick command that will create a new brick for you with the necessary class and blade template in the paths specified in the config file.
+To help you get started, there is a make:mason-brick command that will create a new brick for you with the necessary class and blade template in the paths specified in the config file.

 Rendering Content

 You are free to render the content however you see fit.
-The data is stored in the database as json so you can use the data however you see fit.
-But the plugin offers a helper method for converting the data to html should you choose to use it.
+The data is stored in the database as JSON, so you can use the data however you see fit.
+But the plugin offers a helper method for converting the data to HTML should you choose to use it.

-Similar to the form field and entry components the helper needs to know what bricks are available.
+Similar to the form field and entry components, the helper needs to know what bricks are available.
 You can pass the bricks to the helper as the second argument.
 See, above about creating a collection of bricks.
 This will help keep your code DRY.

 Testing